expra-frankfurt/wise25/_sources/content/intro_research.md

-# Introduction to psychological research
+# Introduction to Psychological Research

 ## Topics